gerard-kanduth/pmdaemon/README.md

 - WHITELISTED_USERS (list) can now be set in settings file to whitelist users, processes of such users will not be monitored
 - Improved the monitoring-routine for systems with higher amount of rules and processes
 - REGEX_SEARCH_ENABLED and REGEX_SEARCH_PATTERN can now be used to search with Regex-Patterns for processes instead of COMMAND
+- Added MAX_CMD_CHARS_READ to limit amount of chars which should be read from command
 - Additional Debug log-levels (1, 2) are now possible
 - Improved check-routine for reading settings and specific rules (changed to regex-patterns)
 - SEND_PROCESS_FILES is now called SEND_NOTIFICATIONS and will decide if in general notifications should be send